• Skip to primary navigation

 Painful experiences can bring about significant shifts if we’re willing to shine a light on them.
 Marianne Williamson often say that these dark nights of the soul are sacred initiations.

 Times of anguish are a call for divine intervention.
 We don’t have to go through our pain alone.
-We can surrender our sorrow, fears and anxiety to the Universe, or we can try to do it on our own.
+We can surrender our sorrow, fears and anxiety to the Divine, or we can try to do it on our own.
 In my experience, when I go solo it often brings about more pain and regret.

 It may feel like we’re breaking apart but these tragic moments will not end us.
 According to A Course in Miracles, a call to God (replace this with what you’re comfortable using, Higher Self, Universe, etc) is to unite our mind with His, and we remember who we are, which is love.
 Love is the only thing that is real, and everything else that isn’t dissolves.